cenotelie/cratery/README.md

 ### Index

+The index can be served using both the `git` and `sparse` protocols.
+Both are activated by default, but can be activated / deactivated as required:
+* `REGISTRY_INDEX_PROTOCOL_GIT`, defaults to `true` to activate the `git` "smart" protocol.
+Any other value deactivates it.
+* `REGISTRY_INDEX_PROTOCOL_SPARSE`, defaults to `true` to activate the `sparse` protocol.
+Any other value deactivates it.

+Fetching the index always requires authentication, regardless of the used protocol.

 The index for the registry is managed as a git repository.
 When `cratery` commits to this repository as an author:
 * `REGISTRY_GIT_USER_NAME` is the username to use,